vmplacco/linemake/README.md

 Species|References & Notes
 -------|-----
 `Li I`| Resonance line.
 Nothing special needs to be done here to get the full isotopic and hyperfine substructure.
 The total *gf* from [Kurucz](http://kurucz.harvard.edu/atoms.html), has been adopted; it is close to that recommended by [NIST](https://www.nist.gov/pml/atomic-spectra-database)
+`O I` | A mix of NIST/B+ values and measurements by [Magg et al. (2022, A&A, 661, 140)](https://ui.adsabs.harvard.edu/abs/2022A%26A...661A.140M/)
+`Mg I`| A mix of NIST values and theoretical and experimental results from [Pehlivan Rhodin et al. (2017, A&A, 598, A102)](https://ui.adsabs.harvard.edu/abs/2017A%26A...598A.102P/)
+`Mg II`| UV lines from NIST
+`Al I`| Added log(gf) values from NIST.
+Also included HFS from VALD for a few lines where available.
-`Al II`| Roederer & Lawler (2021, in preparation).
-This is the HFS for one UV resonance line `Ca I`| Den Hartog et al. (2021, ApJS, submitted).
+`Al II`| [Roederer & Lawler (2021, ApJ, 912, 119)](https://ui.adsabs.harvard.edu/abs/2021ApJ...912..119R).
+This is the HFS for one UV resonance line
+`Si I` | A mix of NIST values and updates based on new branching fraction measurements by [Den Hartog et al. (2023, ApJS, 265, 42)](https://ui.adsabs.harvard.edu/abs/2023arXiv230111391D), and some of the new theoretical branching fraction calculations by [Pehlivan Rhodin et al. (2024, A&A, 682, A184)](https://ui.adsabs.harvard.edu/abs/2024A%26A...682A.184P).
+(The `Si I` transitions from Pehlivan Rhodin et al. not included in LINEMAKE at present are generally weak, but they could be added with some effort in the future if needs arise.)
+`Si II`| Two UV lines with updates from new branching fraction measurements by [Den Hartog et al. (2023, ApJS, 265, 42)](https://ui.adsabs.harvard.edu/abs/2023arXiv230111391D), and various other Si II lines with EP < 9 eV added from [Pehlivan Rhodin et al. (2024, A&A, 682, A184)](https://ui.adsabs.harvard.edu/abs/2024A%26A...682A.184P)
+`Ca I`| [Den Hartog et al. (2021, ApJS, 255, 227)](https://ui.adsabs.harvard.edu/abs/2021ApJS..255...27D).
 This is a combined lab and theoretical study, and the included transitions have transition probabilities now with very small uncertainties
-`Ca II`| Den Hartog et al. (2021, ApJS, submitted).
+`Ca II`| [Den Hartog et al. (2021, ApJS, 255, 227)](https://ui.adsabs.harvard.edu/abs/2021ApJS..255...27D).
 No new lab data here, but Ca II is a well-studied single electron species

 ---
 ### Molecular (mostly diatomic) Species